 - Work with the instrument science teams, e.g., providing input on science requirements for the instrument designs, or to simulate TMT instrument capabilities.

 - Model theoretical predictions that can guide scientific and instrumentation planning.

 - Identify ancillary data and precursor datasets needed to prepare for TMT observations.

-- Identify tasks that need to be done and items that need to be in place before first light at the observatory, instrumentation, and software level.
+- Identify astronomical projects, surveys, technology development, etc. that need to be done and items that need to be in place before first light at the observatory, to support instrument and software development.

 - Exercise data-reduction pipelines early.

 - Advertise TMT science; sponsor education and public outreach programs.

 - Advise on future instrumentation by connecting with instrument working groups.